Last Updated on

 Roll backwards so that the foam roller hits your calves, and then slowly roll forwards again.

 You can either do one leg at a time or both at the same time.
 Depends if you have a small or large foam roller.

 Foam Roller Exercise #2: Hamstring Stretch

-This exercise is performed almost identically to the calf stretch, but instead of resting the foam roller underneath your calves, you place it underneath your hamstrings (the muscles on the back of your thighs).
+This exercise is performed almost identically to the calf stretch.
+However, instead of resting the foam roller underneath your calves, you place it underneath your hamstrings (the muscles on the back of your thighs).

 Roll the foam roller all the way from your glutes to the back of your knee.